A walk along the River Thames, Windsor with the Hurricane in the distance

 Museum

-Maidenhead Heritage Centre: man and boy enjoying the Spitfire Simulator
+Maidenhead Heritage Centre's Spitfire Simulator

 Fly a Spitfire simulator at this local museum which covers local history from the Romans to Racing Cars!